tpascarella/sr50/docs/investing/franchises.md

 # Franchises

-Franchises are opportunities to purchase an existing business that you own and operate, while using an established businesses brand.
-Mostly retail and restaurants.
+Franchises are opportunities to purchase an existing business that you own and operate, while using an established business's brand.

-## Advantages
+## Advantages & Disadvantages

 :::tip Advantages